Rayhatron/matthewgraybosch.com/_pages/stories/stories-limitedliability.md

 ---
 # Limited Liability

+## Part I

 > You develop an instant global consciousness, a people orientation, an intense dissatisfaction with the state of the world, and a compulsion to do something about it.
 From out there on the moon, international politics look so petty.
 You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, "Look at that, you son of a bitch."
 > <cite>&mdash;Edgar Mitchell, Apollo 14 astronaut, *People* magazine, 8 April 1974</cite>

 "Risk?
 What risk?
 There's no possible risk."
 Michael Chapman fumed at the investor.
 Were he meeting with Rajiv Singh in person, Chapman would tower over the smaller man and use his size to lend additional weight to his facts.